sanchitkhthpalia/ACS_Weather/README.md

 ## Notes
 - This project was completed as a 1-hour coding test assignment.
 The focus was on delivering a clean, functional, and visually appealing solution within a short timeframe.
-- The app uses the free OpenWeatherMap API.
-You can replace the API key in `index.html` with your own if needed.
+- The app uses the free Open-Meteo API which requires no API key and provides reliable weather data.

 ## Screenshots
 ![screenshot](screenshot.png)